Annual Report — FY17

 Our ultimate hope is to have 100 percent participation of the association's membership.
 As Henry Ford so aptly stated: “Vision without funding is just a hallucination.”
 With your financial assistance, we now have the opportunity to see the vision come to fruition.

 The United Soccer Coaches Foundation Committee has identified four major areas of emphasis for the Foundation to concentrate its efforts.
 The Foundation will:

 - Facilitate opportunities for soccer coaches to attend United Soccer Coaches courses.
 The goal is to provide scholarships for coaches to participate in academies, symposiums and the United Soccer Coaches Convention.

 - Stimulate the development of soccer coaching education environments.
 The goal is to take United Soccer Coaches courses to underserved and socioeconomic areas.

 - Preserve the heritage of United Soccer Coaches.

 - Enhance the development and delivery of soccer coaching education materials to coaching constituencies.
 The goal is to support projects such as the on-line work of the association, translation of United Soccer Coaches materials into several languages and relating to groups such as the Latin American Soccer Coaches Committee and the Black Soccer Coaches Committee.

-Director of Advancement, United Soccer Coaches Foundation
+Development Officer, United Soccer Coaches Foundation